hisashin/qNinja/src/qpcr/README.md

 # Usage

 "server_example.js" shows a demo of calling the core module.
+It simulates a typical PCR thermal profile 10 times faster than real.

 ```
 node server_example.js